I Can Make You Feel Good

-"I Can Make You Feel Good" is a 1982 song by American R&B group Shalamar from their Platinum album Friends.
+"I Can Make You Feel Good" is a song by American R&B group Shalamar, released in 1982 as the lead single from their sixth studio album Friends.
 It reached No. 7 in the United Kingdom, making it their first top ten hit, followed by the singles "A Night to Remember" and "There It Is", which both peaked at No. 5.